CityPulse/SAOPY/README.md

 Now let's open the python interpreter and give it a go...

-[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.56)] on darwin
+[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.56)] on darwin.
 Type "help", "copyright", "credits" or "license" for more information.

 Start by importing the saopy package :

 >>> import saopy

 To view all "saopy" classes:

 >>> dir(saopy)

 ['DUL', 'PropertySet', 'RDFInterface', 'SaoInfo', '__builtins__', '__doc__', '__file__', '__name__',
 '__package__', '__path__', 'ces', 'ct', 'exportRDFFile',